open-telemetry/community/assets.md

 - Used to own calendar-related things (a separate account account is used just for this since it gets a lot of email calendar invites).
 - Owned by the governance committee
+  (password is available in the OpenTelemetry Governance 1Password, recovery email is `cncf-opentelemetry-governance@lists.cncf.io`)

 ## Bot accounts